 being checked and the expected value.
 For example,

-values and tests whether they are equal, printing an error if not.
-It
+takes two values and tests whether they are equal, including the two values

-respectively.
-There are debug-only variants of these that also are
+debug-only variants of these that also are prefixed with “D”.

 The glog system also includes a rich logging infrastructure, which makes it possible information about “interesting” program events.
 In addition to the in addition to the string provided by the user, a fine-grained time stamp and thread id are included in the log, which are also often helpful: